Why Radiators are a BAD CHOICE

 Hot Head and Cold Feet

-The floor is the last place that will warm up with radiators and the first place to cool down.
+The bottom half of a room and the floor will be the last place that will warm up and the first place to cool down.

-Radiators will give you a blast of stuffy heat at head height while your cold feet will need slippers.
+Radiators will give you a blast of stuffy heat at head height while the bottom half of your body will still feel uncomfortably cool.

 While you're sitting in front of TV, most of the heat will rise up from the radiator to the ceiling above you.

-Radiators move air around the room causing a cooling draught especially on feet and legs.
+Radiators cause the air in a room to move around giving you a cooling draught on your feet and legs.

-You have to get mats for your bathroom floor because tiles are cold on bare feet.
+You have to put down unhygienic mats for your bathroom floor because the tiles are too cold for bare feet while brushing your teeth.

-Children will get cold playing on tiled floor - need to get insulating play mats.
+Children and babies will get cold playing and crawling on tiled floor - need to get insulating play mats.

-If you need to get down onto a tiled floor it is not pleasant.
+If for some reason you need to get down onto a tiled floor during the winter it will not be pleasant.

 Radiators clutter rooms - standard radiators only take away from the look of a nice room.